Sersasj/API-AtletismoUEM/README.md

-# Track and Field University Backend
+# API AtletismoUEM

-This repository contains the backend code for the upcoming Track and Field group of the State University of Maringá website.
+This repository contains the backend code for the upcoming Track and Field website of the State University of Maringá.
 It's built with NestJS, utilizes Prisma as an ORM, and PostgreSQL for data storage.

 ## Features